Updated January 2019

 - LinkedIn: With 260 million monthly active users as of April 2018, LinkedIn is all about business networking.
 It’s worth building your brand presence here if your target audience is business professionals.

 - Pinterest: Pinterest is a visual inspiration network for product discovery and shopping.
-With more than 200 million active users as of April 2018, Pinterest is very popular with women across age brackets.
+With more than 250 million active users, Pinterest is now popular with both men and women of all ages.

 Make a list of Your Chosen Social Media Platforms